leo0514/vpc-on-classic-network/using-vpn.md

 The {{site.data.keyword.cloud}} VPN for Virtual Private Cloud allows you to connect private networks in a secure fashion.
 You can use VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premise private network or another VPC.
 {: shortdesc}

+Newer generation available.
+For more information, see [Using VPN](/docs/vpc?topic=vpc-using-vpn) for generation 2 compute resources.
+{:important}

 ## Features
 {: #vpn-features}